weathersmm/InCheckUPDATE/content/terms-of-service.md

 - Output may not always be accurate.
 You should not rely on Output from our Services as a sole source of truth or factual information or as a substitute for professional advice.
 - You must evaluate Output for accuracy and appropriateness for your use case, including using human review as appropriate, before using or sharing Output from the Services.
 - You must not use any Output relating to a person for any purpose that could have a legal or material impact on that person, such as making credit, educational, employment, housing, insurance, legal, medical, or other important decisions about them.
-- Our Services may provide incomplete, incorrect, or offensive Output that does not represent Intellux AI’s views.
-If Output references any third-party products or services, it doesn’t mean the third party endorses or is affiliated with Intellux AI.
+- Our Services may provide incomplete, incorrect, or offensive Output that does not represent InCheck’s views.
+If Output references any third-party products or services, it doesn’t mean the third party endorses or is affiliated with InCheck.

 ## Our Intellectual Property Rights